Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

+\emph{Electrically tunable Chern bands}—The band topology is highly sensitive to the spin configuration, whose orientation can be electrically tuned via spin–orbit torque (SOT)~\cite{tsai2020electrical,yoon2023handedness,rimmler2025non,zheng2025all,takeuchi2021chiral,higo2022perpendicular}.
+As shown in Fig.~\ref{fig4}(a,b), injection of a spin current along $[100]$ induces a damping-like field $\bm{H}_{\text{DL}}$, which rotates the 120$^{\circ}$ coplanar spin texture around the $[100]$ axis.
+During this rotation, these flat Chern bands remain nearly dispersionless but undergo distinct topological transitions: the VB Chern number evolves from $\mathcal{C}=-1\rightarrow0\rightarrow+1$, while the first CB switches sequentially among $\mathcal{C}=+2,+1,-2,-1$ [see Fig.~\ref{fig4}(c,d)]~\cite{supple}.
+A 180$^{\circ}$ rotation (time reversal) reverses the Chern number, whereas a 120$^{\circ}$ rotation (sublattice permutation) leaves it invariant.
+This electrically driven SOT control provides a non-volatile and reversible means to manipulate topological flat bands in 2D coplanar AFMs.

-\emph{Material generalization.---} The key for the flat Chern bands in ReAg$_2X_6$ is the $5d$ $t_{2g}$ band-folding with spiral spin configuration and SOC, which is general and also applies to monolayer ReCu$_2X_6$ and ReAu$_2X_6$ with the same lattice structure of $P$-$3$ symmetry.
-DFT calculations show that they have similar electronic structures as ReAg$_2X_6$ with spiral magnetic configuration~\cite{supple}.
-Moreover, one may introduce one extra $5d$ electron/hole by replacing Re with Os/W. Monolayer OsAg$_2$Cl$_6$ has an easy-plane FM ground state, while monolayer WAg$_2$Cl$_6$ has a 120$^\circ$ $(001)$ spiral AFM ground state.
-Both of them become QAH state with FM along $z$ axis when SOC is introduced~\cite{supple}.
-It is noted that bulk OsAg$_2$Cl$_6$ has been experimentally synthesized~\cite{gromilov2000}.
+The flat Chern bands in ReAg$_2$Cl$_6$ arise from cooperative effects of coplanar magnetism and topology entirely within the Re $5d$ orbitals.
+Specifically, the coplanar AFM order quenches the kinetic energy via band folding, while strong SOC converts this magnetic background into nontrivial topology.
+This mechanism is generic, extending to the ReAg$_2X_6$, ReCu$_2X_6$ and ReAu$_2X_6$ ($X=$ Cl, Br, I) family, which share the same $P$-$3$ lattice symmetry and display similar electronic structures in DFT calculations~\cite{supple}.
+Further tunability can be achieved by substituting Re with Os or W, thereby introducing an additional $5d$ electron or hole.
+Monolayer OsAg$_2$Cl$_6$ favors an easy-plane FM ground state, while WAg$_2$Cl$_6$ stabilizes a $120^\circ$ $(001)$ spiral AFM; in both cases, inclusion of SOC drives a QAH phase with FM alignment along [001]~\cite{supple}.
+Notably, bulk OsAg$_2$Cl$_6$ has already been synthesized~\cite{gromilov2000}, underscoring the experimental feasibility of this material family.